mgodwin/rails_observatory/README.md

 # Rails Observatory

-Observability for your Rails app.
+See what's happening in your Rails app.

-Rails observatory hooks into ActiveSupport::Instrumentation with [RedisStack](https://redis.io/docs/about/about-stack/) to provide a simple way to observe what is happening your Rails app, without third party integrations.
+Rails Observatory hooks into [ActiveSupport::Notifications](https://api.rubyonrails.org/classes/ActiveSupport/Notifications.html) with [RedisStack](https://redis.io/docs/about/about-stack/) to provide a simple way to observe what is happening your Rails app, without third party integrations.